TyroneKF/StudentPeak-Group-Project/README.md

 [//]: <> (#################################################################################.)

 <hr>
-<h2 align="center">🔥 Languages & Frameworks & Tools & Abilities 🔥</h2>
+<h2 align="center">🔥 Languages & Frameworks & Dependencies 🔥</h2>
 <br>

 <p>
-Designed using React / React Native, Javascript, Redux and Expo for cross-platform consistency and multi-platform compatibility on IOS & Android devices for later deployment, whilst utilizing  efficient databases like: Firebase / Firestore databases with incorporation of Node.js platform.
+Designed using React / React Native and Redux for cross-platform consistency, StudentPeak leverages Firestore and Firebase for efficient database management, while Expo streamlines development and deployment across iOS and Android.
+JavaScript serves as the core programming language, ensuring scalability and seamless performance and API integrations (Google Events) for event suggestions.

+The app also integrated Google Events Results API via SerpApi which required the implementation of a Node.js server to host the connection to receive JSON data regarding social and society-driven events updates in real-time.
 </p>

 <p align="center">